Welcome to your Union, Graduate Employees!

 Each workplace protection and benefit employees have today came from CGE members past and present.
 By joining your union, you become a part of this 20-year history at Oregon State University and contribute to building upon these gains.

 Members are able to vote and participate in all union functions.
-All of the efforts and community building we do, from barbecues and dinners, to social justice trainings and social events, and into our critical bargaining sessions and staff support come from membership dues.
-Without dues, your union would mostly not exist.
+Your union is supported by membership dues.
+Dues pay for community-building events like cookouts and social justice training, as well as support staff who help organize our critical bargaining sessions and take care of a lot of the work involved in running your union.
+Without these dues, your union would not exist.
 To make sure we respect all members’ hard-earned dues, members like you make the decisions about how your dues are used.
-Dues are 2% of GTA/GRA salary, which can seem like a lot but in the long run pays for itself many times over through salary increases, job security, healthcare, and overall quality of life – all of which were worse or nonexistent before we had a union.
+Dues are 2% of GTA/GRA salary, amounting to $20-50/month depending on your appointment.
+This can seem like a lot, but this pays for itself many times over through salary increases, job security, healthcare, and overall quality of life – all of which were worse or nonexistent before we had CGE.

-Without high membership and involvement, Oregon State University will fight to weaken your contract.
-Members of the administration team who negotiated with CGE in 2019 to 2020 made over $170,000 a year, up to roughly $350,000 a year.
-Those same administrators then attempted to cut your pay amidst a pandemic – can you believe that?
+Without high membership and involvement, Oregon State University will fight to take away your worker rights.
+Members of the OSU Administration who negotiated with CGE in 2019 to 2020 made over $170,000 a year, up to roughly $350,000 a year.
+Those same administrators then attempted to cut your pay amidst a pandemic.
 They resisted protections for international workers and those who experience workplace bullying.
-They refused to advance childcare, denying that it would attract top talent to do so.
+They refused to provide childcare benefits, claiming that this would not “attract top talent” to OSU.
 They tried to refuse our proposal to give LGBTQIA2+ students safe bathroom access.
 Thanks to a united front of members like you, we fought and won, increasing employee benefits and protections across the board at a time when unions across the country were suffering major defeats.
-All these successes came because when we organize together as workers, we can win against even the toughest of bosses.
+In 2022 negotiations, OSU offered us a measly 1% Cost-of-living adjustment (COLA) when inflation was 8.5% and Corvallis rental prices were sky-rocketing.
+By getting hundreds of Graduate Employees to come to the bargaining sessions, we won a 9.5% COLA over the next 2 years.
+We more than doubled OSU’s hardship fund and made it accessible to more students, including Graduate Employees who don’t have summer funding or need assistance with childcare.
+All these successes came because when we organize together as workers, we can win against even the toughest administrators.

 This is a great place to work – only because employees have united together and negotiated with OSU as a union.
 It was through thousands of CGE members attending events, rallies, bargaining, spreading awareness, and performing direct actions across two decades that we have the strength to make great things happen.

-During COVID-19, your union entered emergency bargaining with administration to gain pandemic protections not covered by our existing contract.
-Through the efforts of hundreds of members like you, grad employees at OSU signed agreements with the university to reimburse internet and cell phone costs for remote work, protect against dangerous in-person work assignments, and ensure several safety protections for employees who did work in person.
+During COVID-19, your union entered emergency bargaining with Administration to gain pandemic protections not covered by our existing contract.
+Through the efforts of hundreds of members like you, Graduate Employees at OSU signed agreements with the University to reimburse internet and cell phone costs for remote work, protect against dangerous in-person work assignments, and ensure several safety protections for employees who did work in person.

 Want to connect to a Steward in your department or to CGE leadership with questions first?
 Send us an email today – we would love to talk more!